 Yasiel Puig Rookie Cards Checklist and Guide

 Yasiel Puig rookie cards are finally here.
 In today's hobby, baseball players normally have their first cards a couple of years before they make their big league debut.
 Some exceptions exist, but those are normally reserved for those who fast-track their way to the majors.
-Even then, there are usually at least a couple of Bowman sets that they're in wearing a MLB uniform.
+Even then, there are usually at least a couple of Bowman sets that they're in wearing an MLB uniform.

 In the months following his Dodgers debut, Yasiel Puig cards popped up in more sets but as inserts.
 So by traditional definitions, still no rookie cards.
-Autographs, limited edition parallels with low print runs, minor league cards -- there was no shortage of cards.
+Autographs, limited edition parallels with low print runs, minor league cards—there was no shortage of cards.
 Just none of Puig in a base set.

 Top Yasiel Puig Rookie Card Guide

 While the 2013 Bowman Chrome Yasiel Puig rookie is nice, it's the multitude of Refractors and the Prospect Autograph from the set that most will be chasing.
-Still, the base versions is an attractive card at a reasonable price.
+Still, the base version is an attractive card at a reasonable price.

 2013 Panini Hometown Heroes opts for a bright vintage vibe.
 Invariably, some will love it, others will loath it.
 Whichever the case, it will likely be one of the flashy outfielder's cheaper rookies.
 As a new brand, it may not be available in the same quantity if not a lot of collectors break the product.
 It's by no means rare, but it is something for Puig collectors to watch for.